pnp/pnpjs/docs/contributing/extending-the-library.md

 @defaultPath("items")
 export class _Items extends _SharePointQueryableCollection {

     /**
     * Gets an Item by id
     *
     * @param id The integer id of the item to retrieve */
     // we declare a method and set the return type to an interface public getById(id: number): IItem {
         // here we use the tag helper to add some telemetry to our request
         // we create a new IItem using the factory and appending the id value to the end
         // this gives us a valid url path to a single item .../items/getById(2)
-        // we can then use the returned IItem to extrend our chain or execute a request return tag.configure(Item(this).concat(`(${id})`), "is.getById");
+        // we can then use the returned IItem to extend our chain or execute a request return tag.configure(Item(this).concat(`(${id})`), "is.getById");
     }